Graph Signal Processing over a Probability Space of Shift Operators: Base change

 \end{enumerate}

-We summarize the essential ingredients of the different types of based changes in \figref{fig:bchange}.

-For the rest of this section, we discuss the base change of a convolution filter more concretely and provide explicit formulas.
+For the rest of this section, we discuss the base change of an MFC filter more concretely and provide explicit formulas.
 Recall from \cref{eq:invdecomposition} that we have the following decomposition of the identity transform on $\mathcal{X}$:

 We shall insert base changes in this decomposition.